shaybrow/java-basics/README.md

 #### LintJS

 Take in a string file path.
 Review the document to determine which lines are incorrectly missing semicolons and return those line numbers in a string.

+### Inheritance

+Create a class to represent a restaurant, a review and make each review attach to a resaurant and affect it's rating.
+To test the code, run the tests in test/java/inheritance/LibraryTest